Spelis/skolmaten/README.md

 * Password: `adminpassword`

 Use it to invite/register other users.
 It is also recommended you change the password.
-It can be found in the `db.py` file in the `create_schema()` function.
+It can be changed by logging in and changing the password from the rightmost panel in the week view.

 ## 🔒 Permissions